-Siblings are defined as meaning two or more children who have at least one parent in common and/or who reside at the same house (as the child for whom the application is being made) from Monday to Friday.
+Siblings are defined as meaning two or more children who have at least one parent in common and/or who reside at the same house.

 This refers to children of staff employed by The Chalk Hills Academy or The Stockwood Park Academy.
 Where the member of staff has been employed for two or more years at the time at which the application for admission to The Chalk Hills Academy and/or The Stockwood Park Academy is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.